Mohamed2519/BERT-DistilBERT-For-SST2-dataset/README.md

-# BERT-DistilBERT-For-SST2-dataset
+# Text classification on SST2 Dataset
 This Repo make Text classification on `SST2` dataset using various text models such as `RNN` , `LSTM` , `BERT` , `DistilBERT`

-ALso contain Evaluation with various evaluation metrics:
+Also contain Evaluation with various evaluation metrics:
 `Accuracy` `confusion matrix` `Precision` `Recall` `F1 score`  `ROC/AUC curves`